schinckel/sonoff-diy/README.md

         $ ./flasher.sh

-This should then run to completeion.
+This should then run to completion.
 Please let me know if you have any issues: I only had one Sonoff DIY device, and have already flashed that one, so was unable to try the automated process.